RudyAlhaddad7/global-energy-consumption-analysis/README.md

 2. Open `notebooks/eda.ipynb` in VSCode/Jupyter.
 3. Run the cells to explore the data!

+## How to Read

+Open `notebooks/eda.ipynb` directly from GitHub browser

 ## Credits
 Made by Rudy Alhaddad 898742.